On the statistics of random-to-top shuffles: Inversions

 Summing over all possible indicators, we have

 Note that $\Prob(T_i=T_j=0)=((n-2)/n)^r$.
-Taking expectations of both sides allows us to solve for $\Ex[I^r_n]$. \end{proof} We note that the expected number of inversions is found in Section 8.4 of Diaconis and Fulman \cite{MathofShufflingCards}, but it appears that our combinatorial proof is new.
+Taking expectations of both sides and observing that $\mathbb{P}(T_i>T_j)=\mathbb{P}(T_i<T_j)$ for any $i\neq j$ allows us to solve for $\Ex[I_{r,n}]$. \end{proof} We note that the expected number of inversions is found in Section 8.4 of Diaconis and Fulman \cite{MathofShufflingCards} using spectral theory, but it appears that our combinatorial proof is new.

 Analogously to our consideration of descents in the $r=cn$ case, consider the decomposition of inversions from Theorem $\ref{decomposition of inversions}$, where we have